CANOE CAMPING OVERNIGHT TRIPS

 The Lake Lila trip allows exploration of Shingle Shanty Brook, Harrington & Rainer Brooks and the Beaver River as well as optional hiking.
 Swimming is quite popular at the many sandy beaches along the shore, and we are told the fishing is good also.
 A short hike to the open rock ledge on Frederica Mt. affords beautiful lake and mountain views on a clear day.

-Some of the other locations we use for overnight trips include Round Lake-Little Tupper in the Whitney Wilderness area, Henderson Lake nestled in the Adirondack High Peaks near the former settlement of Tahawus, Long Pond in the St. Regis Wilderness, Floodwood & Fish Creek Ponds in the Saranac Lake Wild Forest area near Lake Clear, the Stoney Creek Ponds & Raquette River areas and the recently opened (Fall 2103) Essex Chain of Lakes area south of Newcomb, NY.
-We plan to add the newly accessible (2016) and highly scenic Boreas Ponds Tract to our overnight trip destinations beginning in 2017.
+Some of the other locations we use for overnight trips include Round Lake-Little Tupper in the Whitney Wilderness area, Henderson Lake nestled in the Adirondack High Peaks near the former settlement of Tahawus, Long Pond in the St. Regis Wilderness, Floodwood & Fish Creek Ponds in the Saranac Lake Wild Forest area near Lake Clear, the Stoney Creek Ponds & Raquette River areas and the Essex Chain of Lakes area south of Newcomb, NY.
+We plan to add the newly accessible (2016) and highly scenic Boreas Ponds Tract to our overnight trip destinations in in the future.

 GUIDED CANOE CAMPING TRIP RATES: